LibreCAD/docs/ref/fundamentals.rst

    - Click and drag a selection box:

       - Left to right while moving down or up to select entities enclosed within the selection window’s boundary (blue selection box).
-      - Right to left  while moving down or up toselect entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)
+      - Right to left  while moving down or up to select entities enclosed within the window’s boundary and crossed by the selection boundary (green selection box)

    -  type “sa” at the command line to select all entities.